 According to Engadget , Intel says its new glass substrate will be more durable and efficient than existing organic materials.
-Glass will also allow the company to place multiple chiplets and other components side by side, which could pose challenges for the company in terms of bending and instability compared to existing silicon packages that use organic materials.
+Glass will also allow the company to place multiple chiplets and other components side by side, which could pose challenges for the company in terms of flexing and instability compared to existing silicon packages that use organic materials.

-With these capabilities, the company claims the glass substrate will also help increase interconnect density by up to 10 times, as well as enable the creation of “ultra-large-sized packages with high assembly yield.”
+With these capabilities, the company claims the glass substrate will also help increase interconnect density by up to 10 times, as well as enable the creation of "ultra-large sized packages with high assembly yield."

 Source link